RenderKit/openvkl/README.md

 At each sample, the scalar field value is then computed as the sum of each radial basis function phi, for each particle that overlaps it.
+Gradients are similarly computed, based on the summed analytical contributions of each contributing particle.

 The Open VKL implementation is similar to direct evaluation of samples in Reda et al.\[2\].
 It uses an Embree-built BVH with a custom